bitrix24/b24restdocs/api-reference/calendar/calendar-event-get.md

 - parameter types are not specified
 - examples are missing
-- success response is absent
+- success response is missing
-- error response is absent
+- error response is missing

 {% endnote %}